Caring for the Military Family: What We All Should Know About Military Culture and the Stress of Deployment

 This video was originally webcast live on May 11, 2012, and is now available on-demand.

-APA is partnering with the White House Joining Forces Initiative, headed by First Lady Michelle Obama and Dr. Jill Biden, to support the psychological needs of our service members and their families.
-As part of this initiative, APA’s Education Directorate is pleased to offer a free live webcast help prepare current and future psychologists to provide evidence-based, culturally competent services in the area of deployment psychology.
+APA partnered with the White House Joining Forces Initiative, headed by First Lady Michelle Obama and Dr. Jill Biden, to support the psychological needs of our service members and their families.
+As part of this initiative, APA’s Education Directorate offered a live webcast to help prepare current and future psychologists to provide evidence-based, culturally competent services in the area of deployment psychology.

 This workshop provides an overview of military culture including its history, organizational structure, core values, branches of the service, mission, and operations.
 In addition, it examines military deployment and the unique experiences that service members, their spouses and their children face throughout the deployment cycle.
 The presentation incorporates research findings to discuss stressors and challenges associated with separations, reunions, and reintegration.

 Learning Objective 1